Jaffer-sadiq/GitHub-Actions/Labfiles/module3.md

    - Accept all the warning prompts.
 In the pop of delete `{github-username}/sample-node-project` to conform, Copy the **repository name** **(1)**, paste it in the **box** **(2)**, and click on I understand the consequences, **Delete this repository** **(3)**.

      ![](../media/env47.png)

+   - Navigate back to step 1 and try to fork the repository again.

 1. On the **Create a new fork** page, click on **Create fork**.